 Chuck has performed at these notable venues:

-House of Blues (Orlando, Fl), Bluebird Cafe (Nashville, Tennessee), Eddies Attic (Decauter, Georgia), Cantors (Los Angeles, Ca.), Staccato Piano Bar (Washington D.C.)
-Jammin’ Java (Vienna, Virginia,) The Social (Orlando, Fl), Back Booth, (Orlando, Fl), Will’s Pub (Orlando, Fl.)
-The Crooked Bar (Hollywood, Ca.) Little Fish Huge Pond (Sanford, Fl)
+House of Blues (Orlando, FL), Bluebird Cafe (Nashville, Tennessee), Eddies Attic (Decatur, Georgia), Cantors (Los Angeles, Ca.), Staccato Piano Bar (Washington D.C.)
+Jammin’ Java (Vienna, Virginia,)

 The Social (Orlando, FL), Back Booth, (Orlando, FL), Will’s Pub (Orlando, FL.)